LibrariesHacked/high-streets-analysis/README.md

 | F2 | Rural - Hamlets and Isolated Dwellings in a sparse setting | 4 | 0 |

 86% of Starbucks stores are in Urban locations.
 That is also skewed by a large number of those If we take out motorway services and airports that becomes closer to 95%.

+### Waterstones

+There is a script in this repository which will extract Waterstones store details.